-When you do cut expenses, your essential bills are off limits.
+When you do cut expenses, your essential bills are off-limits.
 If the only way you can afford to pay back your installment loan is by putting off rent or utilities, then this isn’t the loan for you.

 It’s true, borrowing money is a big decision, but being prepared can help you choose with confidence.
-Always do these five steps before you sign your signature to a contract.
+Always do these five steps before you sign your signature on a contract.
 This advice will help you locate the best possible fit for your finances.

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from health, nutrition and psychology.